Based-East-Africa/Base-Batches-002/day3-base-accounts/SplitPayment/README.md

 });
 ```

-**Explain**: This creates the SDK instance that bridges OnchainKit's wallet connection with Base Account features.
+This creates the SDK instance that bridges OnchainKit's wallet connection with Base Account features.

 #### 2. Prepare Batch Calls